Victor-Oyigeya/Updating-a-file-through-a-Python-algorithm/README.md

 ## Environment/Labs used
 - <b>Jupyter Notebook</b>
 ## Project Walk-through:
-### Assign two variables and open the file that contains the allow list for reading purposes
+### Assign two variables and open the file that contains the allow list in read mode
 [ ![Screenshot 2024-08-13 182733](https://github.com/user-attachments/assets/461aace2-4e0b-4554-b7fb-236b00efacb5)

-To begin the code, two variables were assigned. <b>"import_file"</b>, which was assigned the allow list text file, and <b>"remove_list"</b>, which was assigned the list of IP addresses to remove.
-To open the <b>“allow_list.txt”</b>  file, we start a with statement.  <b>"with"</b> keyword is used to open and close files properly.
-The <b>open()</b> function takes in two parameters,  Imort_file which is a variable storing the allow list text file, and “r” which tells python that we want to read the file.
-All these information will be stored in a new variable, ‘file’, using the as keyword.]
+For the first part of the algorithm, I opened the <b>"allow_list.txt"</b> file.
+First two variables were assigned. <b>"import_file"</b>, which was assigned the allow list text file, and <b>"remove_list"</b>, which was assigned the list of IP addresses to remove.
+To open the <b>“allow_list.txt”</b>  file, we start a with statement.  <b>"with"</b> keyword is used in conjuction with the <b>"open()"</b> function to open a file in diferent modes. <b>open()</b> function takes in two parameters,  Imort_file which is a variable storing the allow list text file, and “r” which tells python that we want to read the file.
+All these information will be stored in a new variable, ‘file’, using the <b>"as"</b> keyword.]
 ### Read the file contents
 [![Screenshot 2024-08-13 213325](https://github.com/user-attachments/assets/bb2a1492-c057-401b-85ee-6d9f7425498d)

 The previous code was used to open the allow list text file.
 To read the file we are going to use the .read() method.
-The function converts the output of the allow list to a string data.
-The file was read in file.read() and the result was stored in a variable ip_addresses .]
+The function converts the output of the allow list to a string data and the result was stored in a variable, <b>"ip_addresses"</b> .]
 ### Convert the string into a list
 [ ![Screenshot 2024-08-13 213406](https://github.com/user-attachments/assets/21b0caaf-0d6f-4795-903d-d638463710b1)